KPN-CISO/VTcheck/README.md

 1) Unless you have a paid VirusTotal subscription, do not decrease the time interval to lower than 15 seconds!
 1) You can specify a file containing hashes, and at the same time specify additional hashes on the command line.

+# TODO

+1) Add features to parse the VirusTotal JSON response and give more information about the maliciousness of a file.